 The most common complication for breast augmentation patients is capsular contracture.
-Although great strides have been made in the understanding and prevention of this relatively rare concern, it may still occur despite a surgeons' best efforts.
+Although great strides have been made in the understanding and prevention of this relatively rare concern, it may still occur despite a surgeon’s best efforts.
 Previously, revisionary surgery was the only effective capsular contracture treatment for patients in Louisville, Kentucky, and around the country.
 But today, we’re proud to offer a non-surgical option called Aspen Technology at CaloAesthetics® Plastic Surgery Center.

 To explore your candidacy for the Aspen method of capsular contracture treatment at the Cosmetic Breast Center, request a consultation today or call

 Any time a foreign object is introduced to the body, the immune system takes action.
-Capsular contracture occurs when the immune system goes into overdrive, attempting to protect the body from the breast implants.
+Capsular contracture occurs when the immune system goes into overdrive, attempting to protect the body from breast implants.
 Scar tissue develops around the implants, causing the breasts to become hard, tight, and constricted.
 Although capsular contracture is not harmful, it can be physically uncomfortable and distort the appearance of the breasts.

 Many women undergo breast revision surgery to change the size or style of their implants or to correct a complication.
-Although this procedure is an effective way to treat capsular contracture, many patients are wary of undergoing an additional surgery.
+Although this procedure is an effective way to treat capsular contracture, many patients are wary of undergoing additional surgery.

 Developed by doctors in Coral Springs, Florida, Aspen Technology has provided hope and healing to hundreds of women around the country coping with capsular contracture.
 Today, we're proud to offer this non-surgical treatment method to our Louisville breast revision patients at the Cosmetic Breast Center.

 Begin adding your desired procedures or products to your wishlist to get up-to-date pricing without waiting.